kno10/python-kmedoids/paper.md

 Here, we introduce the ``kmedoids`` Rust crate (https://github.com/kno10/rust-kmedoids) along with a Python wrapper package ``kmedoids`` (https://github.com/kno10/python-kmedoids) to make this fast algorithm easier to employ by researchers in various fields.
-We implemented the FasterPAM approach, the original PAM, and the Alternating (k-means-style) approach.
+We implemented the FasterPAM approach, the original PAM, and the "Alternating" (k-means-style) approach.
 The implementation can be used with arbitrary dissimilarities and distances, as it requires a dissimilarity matrix as input.

 We chose Rust for the core functionality because of its high reliability, security, and performance, and a Python wrapper for ease of use.
-Both parts are documented following community best practice and available online at https://docs.rs/kmedoids respectively https://python-kmedoids.readthedocs.io .
+Both parts are documented following community best practice and available online at <https://docs.rs/kmedoids> respectively <https://python-kmedoids.readthedocs.io>.
 We tried to keep library dependencies to a minimum, and some dependencies (e.g., rayon for optional parallelization) can be disabled via the Rust "feature" functionality.
-For efficiency of sharing data from Python to Rust, we rely on the well-known numpy/ndarray pairing to avoid copying data.
+For efficiently sharing data from Python to Rust, we rely on the well-known numpy/ndarray pairing to avoid copying data.

 # Performance

 The original FasterPAM prototype was implemented in Java and made available as part of the ELKI open-source toolkit [@Schubert/Zimek/2019a].
-It is well known that Java often is not the best choice for a numerically heavy computation, to a large extent due to memory management; but it usually is still much faster than interpreted ``pure'' Python or R code (but which can shine when used to drive compiled library code written, e.g., in C, Fortran, or Rust).
+Java often is not the best choice for a numerically heavy computation, to a large extent due to memory management; but it usually is still much faster than interpreted ``pure'' Python or R code (which can shine when used to drive compiled library code written, e.g., in C, Fortran, or Rust).
 To demonstrate the benefits of this new Rust implementation, we compare it to the original Java version (written by the same authors), and also study the additional speedup that can be obtained by parallelization using multiple threads.